oschwengers/bakta/README.md

 NODE_4 | special-contig-name-xyz |  `-` | -
 NODE_5 | `` |  `-` | -

+#### User-provided regions

+Bakta accepts pre-annotated, user-provided feature regions via `--regions` in either GFF3 or GenBank format.
+These features supersede all de novo-predicted regions, but are equally subject to the internal functional annotation process.
+Currently, only `CDS` are supported.
+If you would like to provide custom functional annotations, you can provide these via `--proteins` which is described in the following section.

-#### User provided protein sequences
+#### User-provided protein sequences

-Bakta accepts user provided trusted protein sequences via `--proteins` in either GenBank (CDS features) or Fasta format.
+Bakta accepts user-provided trusted protein sequences via `--proteins` in either GenBank (CDS features) or Fasta format which are used in the functional annotation process.
 Using the Fasta format, each reference sequence can be provided in a short or long format:

 ```bash
 # short: